SARA O’MEARA, CO-FOUNDER, CHAIRMAN AND CEO

 Mrs. O’Meara was born Sara Buckner in Knoxville, Tennessee and was educated at Briarcliff Junior College, New York; Endicott College, Massachusetts; The Sorbonne, France; and Pasadena Playhouse, California.
 Sara lives in Paradise Valley, Arizona.
 She has a son, John Hopkins.
 Her other son, Charles, died in 1988 in an auto accident.
 Sara also has two stepdaughters, Taryn and Whitney, and three grandchildren.

 Mrs. O’Meara lost her beloved husband Colonel Robert (Bob) Sigholtz in 2005.
 Bob was a highly decorated Colonel who fought in three wars – World War II, Korean and Vietnam.
 He was also the Athletic Director of Georgetown University.

-YVONNE FEDDERSON, CO-FOUNDER AND PRESIDENT
+YVONNE FEDDERSON, CO-FOUNDER, VICE CHAIRMAN AND PRESIDENT

 For more than four decades, Yvonne Fedderson has devoted her life to helping needy children.
 As a Childhelp® co-founder, Mrs. Fedderson is actively involved in the development and oversight of a leading national nonprofit organization dedicated to helping victims of child abuse and neglect.
 Childhelp’s approach focuses on prevention, intervention and treatment.
 As president of Childhelp, Mrs. Fedderson’s focus is upon developing and supporting the organization’s more than 25 chapters and auxiliaries.
 More than 2,500 volunteers nationwide organize fund-raising events in their communities, which raise more than $2 million annually.